Eliefrh/DreamCalm/README.md

 Dream Calm is an application designed to create a soothing environment for babies by providing a selection of sounds, including white noise and nature sounds.
-Additionally, users have the ability to add their own sounds to the app, which will play in a loop until manually stopped.
+Additionally, users have the ability to add their own sounds to the app, which will play in a loop.

 ### Features
 * Sound Selection: Choose from a variety of sounds, including white noise and nature sounds.